Fossj117/fossj117.github.io/_posts/2023-12-20-notes-on-scott.md

 More deeply, Scott's emphasizes that quantitative assessment systems are "de-politicizing" machines.
 They are tools for taking sets of issues _off the democratic stage_ of political discourse/deliberation/disagreeement-- and instead delegating their management to expert technocrats or other technical tools (like tests or audits).
 The presence of a seemingly neutral, "objective" standard like the SAT neuters the impetus for democratic political debate about the meaning of qualitative concepts like "intelligence" or "merit".

 These points are all well-articulated by Scott, but have been made before by Scott and other STS scholars (and can also be applied more broadly to many types of technical "knowledge").
 What is novel about Scott's articulation of these points is the connection with anarchism.
-What is the nature of that connection?
+What is the nature of this connection?
 A few thoughts:

-1. These quantitative systems are oft deployed hierarchically, or most preferred by managers or states that are furthest from the reality of what's happening on "the ground".
+1. These quantitative systems are oft deployed hierarchically, or most preferred by managers or states that are furthest from the reality of what's happening "on the ground".
 They are fundamentally tools of administration, management, hierarchy in some sense.
 2. Connection with broader anarchist preference for "messy" localism, deliberation etc. over tidy, top-down organization.

-I wish Scott engaged more with normative arguments about the non-managerial benefits of clear quantitative standards.
+I wish Scott engaged more with normative arguments about the (non-managerial) benefits of clear quantitative standards.
 For example, he admits that e.g. excising the SSCI from tenure debates leaves more space for other sorts of bias and power dynamics to enter decision-making.
-Clear quantitative standards for judgment _do_ have an aspect of making things "more fair" in a sense: they remove arbitrary power & discretion (which might be influenced by all sorts of things, including racial or gender bias) from decision-makers and put it back in the hands of those being assessed.
+Clear quantitative standards for judgment--even if imperfect--_do_ have an aspect of making decisions "more fair": they remove arbitrary power & discretion (which might be influenced by all sorts of things, including racial or gender bias) from decision-makers and put it back in the hands of those being assessed.

 In view of these considerations, it's not clear to me that we ought to do away with all systems of quantitative assessment; instead, I think this points towards some middle path: recognizing the value of these systems while also keeping them open for democratic debate; not naturalizing (say) the SAT as _the_ be-all-end-all measure of merit, but holding it loosely in a pragmatist sort of sense, recognizing it is useful but also has limits, and is always up for re-assessment.